Skip to main content

 For example:

-octez-client transfer 0 from my_wallet to KT1NnH9DCAoY1pfPNvb9cw9XPKQnHAFYFHXa \
+octez-client call KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf from my_wallet \

---arg 'Pair "edpkurcgafZ2URyB6zsm5d1YqmLt9r1Lk89J81N6KpyMaUzXWEsv1X" 0xb7a97043983f24991398e5a82f63f4c58a417185'
+--arg 'Pair "<PUBLIC_KEY>" <L2_ADDRESS>'

 To upvote a proposed sequencer operator during a Proposal period, call the upvote_proposal entrypoint with the same parameters:

-octez-client transfer 0 from my_wallet to KT1NnH9DCAoY1pfPNvb9cw9XPKQnHAFYFHXa \
+octez-client call KT1WckZ2uiLfHCfQyNp1mtqeRcC1X6Jg2Qzf from my_wallet \

---arg 'Pair "edpkurcgafZ2URyB6zsm5d1YqmLt9r1Lk89J81N6KpyMaUzXWEsv1X" 0xb7a97043983f24991398e5a82f63f4c58a417185'
+--arg 'Pair "<PUBLIC_KEY>" <L2_ADDRESS>'

 It's not necessary to upvote a proposal that you submitted; submitting a proposal implies that your account upvotes it.